 Regular tune-ups protect your car from wear and tear and keep it running its best.
-The same can be said of your furnace.
+The same can be said for the moving parts of your furnace.
 But what does a furnace tune-up entail?

-A complete ARS®/Rescue Rooter® heating system tune-up includes:
+A complete checklist for an ARS®/Rescue Rooter® heating system tune-up includes:

 - Blower compartment cleaning.
 Your HVAC system continually draws in airborne dirt and dust.
 A dirty blower wheel works less efficiently and can contribute to higher energy costs.

 - Wiring inspection and adjustment.
 Tightening wires and checking connections may help prevent malfunctions and the need for costly repairs.

 - Burner adjustment.
 Cleaning and adjusting the furnace’s burners will maximize furnace efficiency.

 - Inspection of the heat exchanger, gas pressure and flame operation.

 - Indoor air filter cleaning or replacement.
 The cleanliness of your air filter affects both the energy efficiency of your furnace and your indoor air quality.
 Regular cleaning or replacement is essential to keep your furnace running smoothly.

 - Igniter or pilot light inspection to ensure their proper functioning.